About Me

 I am still learning and working through being a “land owner” on Indigenous stolen Land.
 Here is a brief, historical, snapshot of the vibrant living history of Kaposia Village:

-The primary indigenous group that lived in the area of what is now South St. Paul-Kaposia Village was the Mdewakanton Dakota, specifically the Kaposia band.
+The primary Indigenous group that lived in the area of what is now South St. Paul-Kaposia Village was the Mdewakanton Dakota, specifically the Kaposia band.

 Kaposia, also known as "Little Crow's village," was a significant seasonal village for the Mdewakanton Dakota.
 It was established around 1750 and led by a succession of chiefs all known as Little Crow.